dev-warrior777/monero-harness/README.md

   - address - recipient primary address - account index 0, subaddr_indeces [0]
   - unlock_time - unlock after n blocks and make spendable - defaults to 0 (no lock)

+fred_export_outputs

+- export fred outputs hex
+- input:
+  - all - defaults to true - otherwise only new outputs since the last call

+charlie_export_outputs

+- export charlie outputs hex
+- input:
+  - all - defaults to true - otherwise only new outputs since the last call

 charlie_view_export_outputs

-- export charlie_view outputs - charlie_view knows the outputs but has no keys
+- export charlie_view outputs hex - charlie_view knows the outputs but has no spend key
 - inputs: None
-- only useful in offline, cold signing process using monero-wallet-cli interactive tool
+- only useful in offline, cold signing process using monero-wallet-cli interactive tool must be hex decoded into a file to use in monero-wallet-cli

+fred_export_key_images

+- export signed key images from fred wallet - an array of key images and ephemeral signatures
+- input:
+  - all - defaults to true - otherwise only new key images since the last call

+charlie_export_key_images

+- export signed key images from charlie wallet - an array of key images and ephemeral signatures
+- input:
+  - all - defaults to true - otherwise only new key images since the last call

 fred_balance